-The impact continued when we examined the organic side of Facebook and Instagram themselves.
-Organically, the Instagram referral source itself is taking off (~1,700 percent increase in traffic and transactions).
-This speaks to an increased level of engagement and intent from the users consuming Seltzer Goods content.
+The trend continued when we examined the organic side of these social platforms.
+For example, the organic Instagram referral source saw an almost 1,700% increase in traffic and transactions — which speaks to an increased level of engagement and intent from the users consuming Seltzer Goods content.

 Increased Organic Traffic

 Naturally, we wanted to know what types of queries were surging in organic traffic.
-To analyze the traffic, we used Google Search Console.
-What we found was highly encouraging for anyone who is struggling to convey the value of Facebook beyond Facebook’s attribution model.
+What we found was highly encouraging for anyone struggling to convey the value of Facebook beyond the platform’s attribution model.

-We the search queries into two primary categories and subcategories:
+For analysis, we split the site’s organic search queries into two primary categories and subcategories:

-Even more exciting, the non-brand segment of puzzles showed nearly a 200 percent increase in impressions accompanied by a 1,134 percent increase in clicks — the segment with the largest increase in CTR (315 percent).
+Even more exciting: The non-brand segment of puzzles showed nearly a 200% increase in impressions, accompanied by a 1,134% increase in clicks — the segment with the largest increase in CTR (315%).

-While this is a smaller portion of traffic, it reflects the target market we were engaging and lends credence to social PPCs’ impact as a branding effort.
-As mentioned before, we can confirm that there were no active SEO adjustments made during this time that would have had an impact on organic traffic.
+While this is a smaller portion of traffic, it reflects the target market we were engaging and lends credence to paid social’s impact as a branding effort.
+Remember: There were no active SEO adjustments made during this time that would have had an impact on organic traffic.